politicalvalues/politicalvalues.github.io/README.md

 Note that I didn't create this to provide everybody with help, and to be entirely honest, I probably won't, because this was really just a small side project I wanted to complete within a day, but everything inside of this should be pretty easy to figure out, and, well, if it's not, you're out of luck.

+## Wiki
+Some additional help can be found in the wiki section, go check there if you're confused.